nithyaramakrishnan/data-shield/tls-cert.md

 ## Backend use
 {: #tls-backend}

 The {{site.data.keyword.datashield_short}} service also uses TLS for internal communication between backend services.
 These certificates are also provided by `cert-manager`.
-In general, you should not need to do anything with these certificates.
+In general, you do not need to do anything with these certificates.
 {: shortdesc}

 Check out the following table for contextual information about how {{site.data.keyword.datashield_short}} creates the specific `cert-manager` resources.